luigiberducci/BiblioShifts/README.md

 - [OPL](https://www.ibm.com/analytics/optimization-modeling) The problem is formulated using OPL
 - [XlsxWriter](https://xlsxwriter.readthedocs.io/) This Python package is used to write the output result

-All the listed softwares need to be properly configured according to the machine on which are executed.
+All the above softwares need to be properly configured according to the machine on which are executed.
-Notice that the CPLEX executable path has to be written in the config file because it will be invoked to solve the problem. i
+Furthermore, the CPLEX executable path has to be written in the config file `config.in` because it will be invoked to solve the problem by the software. i
 ## Usage
 I tried to parametrize the program execution creating a configuration file `config.in`.
 It allows to define the input/output files, give a name to the problem and set the most appropriate model.
 Changing this file, you could also extend the software defining new models.